Landlord’s Right to Entry

 Entry must take place during business hours (weekdays, 8AM-6PM), except with the tenant’s written permission.
 The person entering must announce entry to anyone inside, and, if asked, provide identification and their purpose for entry.

 Offending parties are liable for each violation of this access policy.
 Liability is either actual damages, or $250 liquidated damages per violation.
 The non-offending party chooses which measure to use for damages.
-The parties may also use injunctions to enforce this access policy.
-If a court holds that the Landlord has abused rights of access in bad faith to harm or harass the Tenant, the rental agreement will terminate immediately with no penalty to the Tenant.
+The parties also may use injunctions to enforce this access policy.
+If a court holds that the Landlord has abused access to the premises in bad faith, or to harm or harass the Tenant, the Tenant has the option to terminate the rental agreement immediately with no penalty.

 This policy is subject to applicable laws.
 If a court finds any part of this policy unenforceable, the rest is still valid as written.